Noah Cates: Professional

 After serving as a healthy scratch for four of the Flyers' first five games of the 2024–25 season, Cates took over as a penalty kill specialist, drawing positive comparisons to Couturier for his defensive prowess.
 He found offensive success that December on a line with Bobby Brink and Tyson Foerster.
 The trio scored a combined 25 points in their first 15 games together, including a five-game goal streak for Cates.
 Although the line was assembled to accommodate other player combinations, the Cates-Brink-Foerster trio played the most minutes of any forward combination through the end of February.
 Brink believed the trio were successful because they were "predictable" and could anticipate how their teammates would react during plays.
 Over the course of the season, Cates took on a larger role both as a two-way forward and as a leader in the locker room.
 At the Flyers' end-of-season award banquet, Cates received the Gene Hart Memorial Award as the player who demonstrated the most "heart" during the Flyers' season.
 He finished the year with 16 goals and 37 points in 78 games.

 Cates signed a four-year, $16 million extension with the Flyers on June 3, 2025.
+Going into the 2025–26 season, Cates hoped to continue his development on offense.
+After recording only four assists in 17 games between January 1 and the Olympic break, Cates surged for 12 points in his next 13 games, which he attributed to the mental reset of the long midseason break.
+He finished the regular season with a career-high 18 goals and 47 points in 82 games.
+Cates made his postseason debut against the Pittsburgh Penguins in the first round of the 2026 Stanley Cup playoffs, and he scored his first playoff goal in the third game of that series.
+After recording one goal and three assists in his eight postseason games, Cates sustained a fractured foot in Game 2 of the Flyers' second-round series against the Carolina Hurricanes.
+He missed the remainder of the series, which the Flyers lost in four games.